Individual Lessons: August - May

 - Easter Break

-We have no lessons during the last two weeks of July and the entire month of August.
+We have no lessons during June and July.
 During this time, Mrs. Lichtenstein attends continuing-education conferences and organizing the studio for the coming year.

-Note: Students attend their private lessons and also a Recital Class each week.
+Note: Students attend their private lessons and also a Performance Class each week.

 One weekday evening per week, from 5:30 - 6:30 p.m.